Brooklyn22code/quick-to-project/README.md

 To run this CLI, make sure you download golang compiler and SQLite.

-You first need clone the repo to your computer, in the direction you need to type into terminal: go mod tidy
+You first need clone the repo to your computer'

 Then type in terminal:
 sqlite3 project.db